TucanoCode04/my-obsidian-vault/5 - Brain/Fundamental of Technological Processes/Cryogeny and Superconductivity/01 - Thermodynamics of Refrigeration.md

 ![[Pasted image 20251231105651.png]]
 The main components of a refrigerator are:
 - Liquid Tank: contains the refrigerant fluid in liquid state at temperature $T_H > T_{ambient}$ and pressure $p_H > p_{ambient}$ (saturated liquid).
-- Expansion Valve: a throttling valve that uses adiabatic expansion to cool the refrigerant fluid at $T_C < T_H$ and there's a partial vaporization of the fluid.
+- Expansion Valve: a throttling valve that uses adiabatic expansion (Joule-Thomson expansion) to cool the refrigerant fluid at $T_C < T_H$ and there's a partial vaporization of the fluid.
 - Evaporator: a heat exchanger that provides latent heat $Q_L$ to the refrigerant fluid from the material or chamber to be cooled, bringing the fluid to saturated vapor state.
 - Compressor: compresses the refrigerant fluid, so that is returned to $T_H > T_{ambient}$ and $p_H > p_{ambient}$,
 - Condenser: a heat exchanger that removes latent heat $Q_H$ from the refrigerant fluid to the ambient (air or water), bringing the fluid to saturated liquid state.